climateinteractive/enroads-guide/docs/guide/kaya.rst

 It is called the “Kaya” view because of the equation below, created by Yoichi Kaya:

-Global Population x GDP per Capita x Energy Intensity of GDP x Carbon Intensity of Energy = CO2 Emissions from Energy
+Global Population x GDP per Capita x Energy Intensity of GDP x Carbon Intensity of Energy = CO\ :sub:`2` Emissions from Energy

 Here is one way to understand its trends over time: